Registered Charity No. 278892

 Dedicated to promoting Anglo-Greek understanding and friendship, through charitable and cultural work.

-First events of the League's Cultural Programme for 2019 announced
+Next event in the League's Cultural Programme 2019

 "Albania Overboard" raises £33,000 for The Smile of the Child through The Anglo-Hellenic League